List of Kid Nation participants: Divad

 Divad Miles was an 11-year-old red district member from Fayetteville, Georgia.
 She was known as the "potato girl" throughout the show for her dedication to cooking potatoes for the town.
 She also made numerous appeals to the town council and her fellow townsfolk to be nominated for the gold star, though she never received it.

-Before her time on Kid Nation, she founded her non-profit organization in 2005, Sow Our Seeds, Inc., which focuses on motivating individuals to do positive deeds in their communities.
+Before her time on Kid Nation, she founded a non-profit organization in 2005, Sow Our Seeds, Inc., which focuses on motivating individuals to do positive deeds in their communities.
 Miles earned a bachelor’s degree from the Georgia Institute of Technology in 2017, a master’s degree from Mercer University in 2020, and a doctorate from the University of Mississippi in 2024.
-As of 2025, she is active in multiple professional fields and a community advocate.

 DK

 Daniel "DK" Kyri (born October 10, 1992) was a 14-year-old red district member from Chicago, Illinois.
 He won a gold star in the sixth episode for his hard work and ability to solve conflicts involving other kids.
 He came very close to not winning the gold star, however, as he volunteered to leave just before the announcement because he had grown tired of all the constant bickering; Guylan convinced him to stay and he was awarded the gold star.
 He replaced Guylan as a town council member during the second election without contest.
 He is also the only member of the red district to win a gold star.

-He is a writer and actor, recently appearing in a recurring role in Chicago Fire, Hamlet at The Gift Theatre in Chicago, Objects in the Mirror at Goodman Theatre, and Monster at Steppenwolf Theatre Company.
+He is a writer and actor, appearing in a recurring role in Chicago Fire, Hamlet at The Gift Theatre in Chicago, Objects in the Mirror at Goodman Theatre, and Monster at Steppenwolf Theatre Company.
+It was revealed in a 2024 Vice episode of Dark Side of Reality TV that Kyri was the victim in the bleach drinking incident.
+He took a soda-style bottle that contained bleach and drank it.
+He was treated by medical staff and returned to set on the same day.